lauzingaretti/DeepGP/README.md

 <hr>

-### List of input parameters
+### 📈 DeepGP input parameters

-The next two tables include the whole list of DeepGenomic.py input parameters to be parser using argparse.
+The next two tables include the whole list of DeepGenomic.py input parameters.
+All these parameters allow us considering many possibilities for GP purpose, since data-preprocessing to obtain the best hyperparameter combination of a neural network (CNN or MLP) architecture.

 |Input parameter | Description|
 |:----:|----------|